mapcode-foundation/mapcode-rest-service/README.md

 ## Release Notes

+### 2.4.4.5

+* Improved `status` call to actually do a mapcode cnmversion back and forth.

+* Improved Swagger documentation.

+* Split JSON- and XML-only calls into seperate files.

 ### 2.4.4.2 - 2.4.4.4

 * Added Swagger documentation to the API's.
 Swagger generates online API documentation, with the